-The natural world is filled with inspiring birds, animals, plants, trees and creatures, large and small, in the sky, land and water.
+The natural world is filled with music from our feathered friends birds, animals large and small, swaying rainbows of flowers, blossoming trees and inspiring creatures both of the land and in water.

 Springtime is a very exciting time, offering great opportunities to observe the birds and their nest building.
 Many different birds can be spotted with their beaks full of nesting material.

 It gifts me immense joy working and playing with my special needs student, Elise.
 I continue to learn and grow from my time spent in nature with this beautiful child.
 Our nature art therapy session today was inspired by our little feathered friends.
 Many little birds have arrived in the garden and the forest area evoking curiosity and wonder.

 Expressions from the Heart and Soul

 Following Elise’s interest in the birds, we set about making a simple birds nest.

 We made our nests using clay or earth, natural materials that birds would collect themselves such as twigs, dry grasses, small feathers.
 Another option we like to do in class, is weave a nest – using willow for our small bowl like structure. (post to follow)